A Tale of Tails: Star Formation and Stripping in Jellyfish Galaxies in the Strong Lensing Cluster MACS J0138.0-2155: Results

-The tail of the J1 galaxy was binned with respect to the H$\alpha +$N[II] doublet at a target S/N of 45.
-We present the full fit of all of the Voronoi bins of the tail region at an initial redshift of 0.3324 in Fig.~\ref{fig:J1_tail_spectra}, with the zoomed-in fit of the H$\alpha$ emission line used for computing the star formation rate.
-We observe prominent emission in the H$\alpha$ and the [OII], suggestive of star formation.
-The stellar continuum is fit using an optimal stellar template derived from XSL DR3 due to some absorption features present in Voronoi bins close to the head.
-The stellar kinematics values found in these bins are overlaid on Fig.~\ref{fig:J1_head_kin}.
-The additive Legendre polynomial used to correct the template continuum was set to degree 6.
+The gas kinematics for J1 are fit using the Voronoi regions created using the signal of the H$\alpha +$N[II] emission doublet for binning.
+In this binning scheme, the head region of J1 did not have enough signal in the H$\alpha +$N[II] to be included, and we removed this region from our gas fit.
+The Voronoi bins used for measuring the gas kinematics in J1 are shown in magenta in Fig.~\ref{fig:Bins}.
 We present the gas kinematics for each Voronoi bin as well as the SFRs for the J1 tail in Fig.~\ref{fig:J1_tail_kinematics}.
 We observe a clear velocity gradient across the tail in the leftmost panel of Fig.~\ref{fig:J1_tail_kinematics}, indicative of stripping.
-The mean velocity of the tail is offset by more than $350\ \mathrm{km s^{-1}}$ with respect to the head, and there is a gradient of more than $400\ \mathrm{km s^{-1}}$ across the tail with the side of the tail closest to the head also being closer in peculiar velocity.
+The mean line-of-sight velocity of the tail is offset by more than $300\ \mathrm{km s^{-1}}$ with respect to the head, and there is a gradient of more than $400\ \mathrm{km s^{-1}}$ across the tail with the side of the tail closest to the head also being closer in peculiar velocity.
 We also find a gradient present in the velocity dispersion across the tail with the velocity dispersion generally rising as distance from the head increases.
-The rightmost panel in Fig.~\ref{fig:J1_tail_kinematics} shows the star formation rate with a prominent star-forming knot present near the center of the tail.
-The star formation rates reach approximately 0.09 $\mathrm{M_{\odot}\text{yr}^{-1}kpc^{-2}}$ and taper off from the central knot.
-The uncertainty on the SFR values are $\sim$2\% of the reported SFR values in $\mathrm{M_{\odot}\text{yr}^{-1}kpc^{-2}}$.
+The rightmost panel in Fig.~\ref{fig:J1_tail_kinematics} shows the star formation rate with a prominent star-forming knot present near the center of the tail, and a smaller knot towards the base of the tail.
+The star formation rates reach approximately 0.11 $\mathrm{M_{\odot}\text{yr}^{-1}kpc^{-2}}$ and taper off from the central knot.
+The statistical uncertainty on the SFR values are typically $\sim$4\% of the reported SFR values in $\mathrm{M_{\odot}\text{yr}^{-1}kpc^{-2}}$.
+In the regions surrounding the smaller star forming knot near the base of the tail, the uncertainty on the SFR reaches $\sim$10-15\% of the reported SFR value.
 We note that the velocity dispersion is about 150 $\mathrm{km s^{-1}}$ in the spatial region where star formation is strongest.